 Export Deforms as Vertex Caches

-Force Blend Shapes Export
+Force Blend Shape Export

 Force Skin Deform Export

-When on, Deform SOPs found in geometry nodes will always be exported, potentially losing information doing so, as any nodes modifying the geometry after the Deform will be ignored.
-Only Bone Deform, Bone Capture and
+When turned on, Deform SOPs in geometry nodes are always exported.
+This could potentially result in information being lost, since any nodes that modify the geometry after Deform are ignored.
+Only the Bone Deform, Bone Capture and Capture Override nodes are currently supported.

-Capture Override nodes are currently supported.
-When off, these nodes will only be exported if no modification is done to the geometry after them.
+When turned off, these nodes are only exported if there are no modifications to the geometry downstream from them.

 Export End Effectors

-When on, the additional end effector null nodes at the ends of each branch of a skeleton are included in the exported FBX file, allowing the FBX file to be reimported into Houdini correctly.
-When off, the additional end effector null nodes are not included in the exported FBX file.
-This can be helpful when trying to reduce the number of joints exported to an FBX file, but you will not be able to reimport it back into Houdini properly as the skeleton will be effectively missing one joint/bone from each of its branches.
+When turned off, the additional end effector null nodes are not included in the exported FBX file.
+This can be helpful when trying to reduce the number of joints exported to an FBX file, but you will not be able to reimport it back into Houdini properly, as the skeleton is effectively missing one joint/bone from each of its branches.

 Embed Media

-Scripts
+Scripts ¶

 Prior to execution, this node is automatically set as the global current node.